-Dress for success certainly seems to be one of their values, as the polished footwear they offer all has a classic design with a little flair added to it in a shiny toe or extra tassel.
-They ship their products both domestically and internationally, and have shoes for men/kings and women/queens.
+Dress for success certainly seems to be one of their values, as the polished footwear they offer all have a classic design with a little flair added to it in a shiny toe or extra tassel.
+They ship their products both domestically and internationally and have shoes for men/kings and women/queens.
 They’re all about creating the highest quality shoes with unique, eye-catching designs at affordable prices.

 krio Skin Care